meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

     * Washington Black by Esi Edugyan (winner of the 2018 [Giller Prize](https://scotiabankgillerprize.ca/esi-dugyan-winner-2018-scotiabank-giller-prize/), Esi is also a woman authour of colour.)

   4. **A humour book**
-    * You Can't Touch My Hair: And Other Things I Still Have to Explain by Phoebe Robinson
     * ✔ This Is Just My Face: Try Not to Stare by Gabourey Sidibe
       * I laughed a lot reading this book - even when some of her topics weren't ha ha funny.
 It's a fun and interesting read about life as Gabourey Sidibe!